caouecs/Laravel-SirTrevorJS/README.md

 ## Changelog

+* v1.0.0
+    * update of readme.md
+    * new management of stylesheet and script files
+    * v0.3.2 of Sir Trevor JS

 * v0.1.0
     * add possibility to change language
     * v0.3.1 of Sir Trevor Js

-## Next version

-* installation by Bower for Sir Trevor JS
-* do a method just for call Sir Trevor JS